Dhii/exception/README.md

 This package contains concrete implementations of classes that implement interfaces in [`dhii/exception-interface`].
 This provides developers with ready-made, standards-compliant classes that can be safely instantiated and `throw`n to signal the various errors.
+The concrete exceptions will usually have a corresponding factory trait, and the factory methods of those traits are the recommended way of creating new exception instances (after service definition, of course).

 Implementations in this package also have the following features aimed to become more standards-compliant: